Tenants and Leaseholders

 Context: Mr H had been suffering from leaks from an upstairs flat into his Council-owned home for 4 and a half years

-Resolution: After getting free advice from DISREPAIR AWARE, Mr H was able to fully resolve his issues through his Council's Alternative Dispute Resolution (ADR) scheme
+Resolution: After obtaining guidance from DISREPAIR AWARE, Mr H was able to fully resolve his issues through his Council's Alternative Dispute Resolution (ADR) scheme

 Housing Disrepair Claim Eligibility Check